Home Remedies For A Dry Cough To Give You Instant Relief

 How to treat a dry cough at home?

-When your cough is mild and uncomplicated, i.e. there aren’t any other manifesting features such as – wheezing, breathlessness, fever, chest pain, etc. you may treat your cough with home remedies, instead of running to thestyle="margin-top: 10px;" drug store to get over-the-counter cough syrups.
+When your cough is mild and uncomplicated, i.e. there aren’t any other manifesting features such as – wheezing, breathlessness, fever, chest pain, etc. you may try some home remedies for dry cough at night, instead of running to thestyle="margin-top: 10px;" drug store to get over-the-counter cough syrups.
 These natural remedies have been passed down from generation to generation, have ample scientific substantiation.

 6 home remedies for dry cough